kiddoraj/AVE/README.md

 ## Contributing

 Contributions to AVE are welcome!
-Please follow the [contribution guidelines](CONTRIBUTING.md) if you'd like to contribute.
+Please follow the [contribution guidelines](CONTRIBUTING.md) if you want to contribute.

 ## License